Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Solicitations, Vending, and Student Petitions

 Solicitations on campus are prohibited.
-KHSC-KansasCOM-endorsed organizations must complete a fundraising event approval form with the Office of Student Affairs and Services before selling anything on- or off-campus.
+KHSU-KansasCOM-endorsed organizations must complete a fundraising event approval form with the Office of Student Affairs and Services before selling anything on- or off-campus.
 All requests seeking donations from alumni, corporations, local businesses, or other external constituents must be approved in advance by the Office of Advancement.
-Any person or group not endorsed by KHSC-KansasCOM who wishes to make a presentation, sell products, or distribute information must submit a request in writing to the Associate Dean for Student Affairs and Services.
+Any person or group not endorsed by KHSU-KansasCOM who wishes to make a presentation, sell products, or distribute information must submit a request in writing to the Associate Dean for Student Affairs and Services.
 This policy includes the distribution of information, posting information on bulletin boards, and any use of the facilities.

 Students who fail to complete any requirement may not be allowed to engage in audition/sub-internship externships until the requirements are completed and they are certified for OMS IV.

-Technology at KHSC-KansasCOM
+Technology at KHSU-KansasCOM

 Access to Electronic Systems

-Each KHSC-KansasCOM student is provided with a school-sponsored email account.
+Each KHSU-KansasCOM student is provided with a school-sponsored email account.
 The student is responsible for all information communicated through email in the same way and to the same extent as if published in hard copy and distributed through other means.
 The student must regularly check this account for information transmitted by various departments of the school.
 The school will not direct electronic correspondence from official school email accounts to personal email addresses; the student is expected to utilize the institutional email addresses for all electronic communication about school matters.
 To maintain the privacy of school and student information, students are asked not to forward school sponsored emails to personal email addresses.

 Files and email messages that travel using the school’s network are not private.
 A user’s privacy is superseded by the school’s requirement to maintain the network’s integrity and the rights of all network users.
 For example, should the security of the network be in danger, user files and messages may be examined by the department of Information Technology.
 The school reserves its right, as owner of the network and the computers in question, to examine, log, capture, archive, and otherwise preserve or inspect any messages transmitted over the network and any data files stored on school-owned computers or systems and platforms provided by the school, should circumstances warrant such actions.